 2. The ransom note posed more questions than answers.

 JonBenét's mother, Patsy, told police that she realized her daughter was missing after she found a two-and-a-half-page ransom note in their home.
 The letter demanded the Ramseys pay $118,000 for their daughter's safe return, which was also almost the exact amount her father, John, had recently received as a work bonus.
 Police later determined that the note was written on a piece of paper from a notebook inside the Ramsey home.
 Both John and Patsy then underwent handwriting tests, and while police were able to say that John didn't write it, Patsy's test results were labeled "inconclusive."

 3. There was no sign of a break-in.

-Police found no signs of forced entry in or around the Ramsey home.
+Police found she had been sexually assaulted in or around the Ramsey home.
 The only people known to have been in the house on the night of the murder were Patsy, John, and JonBenét's older brother, Burke, who was 9 years old at the time.

 4. Police were criticized for making crucial mistakes.

 Shortly after police arrived, they failed to completely seal off the crime scene, allowing family members and friends to enter and leave the house.
 Critics of the case also claim that investigators failed to gather sufficient forensic evidence before and after JonBenét's body was found.
 Many people believe this is because they had already made up their minds that the Ramseys were guilty and didn't feel the need to gather evidence proving otherwise.

 5. Both of JonBenét's parents as well as her older brother, Burke, were considered suspects.